Jim Gotto: Views

 One of the issues that Councilman Jim Gotto campaigned on in 2003 was that he would not raise property taxes for the next four years.

 On his website, he states he agrees with Senator Zell Miller's "Deceit of Decency" speech.
 In it, Senator Miller decries the moral state of modern America and declares he is pleased to present S.J.
 Res.
-26, a proposal to amend the U.S. constitution that would define marriage as only between one man and one woman, and S. 1558, which would reserve to the states or their political subdivisions the power to display the Ten Commandments, to recite the Pledge of Allegiance, and to recite the national motto "In God we trust".
+26, a proposal to amend the United States Constitution that would define marriage as only between one man and one woman, and S. 1558, which would reserve to the states or their political subdivisions the power to display the Ten Commandments, to recite the Pledge of Allegiance, and to recite the national motto "In God We Trust".

 In 2007, Gotto was challenged by the first openly gay man to run for public office against an incumbent in the State of Tennessee, Shane E. Burkett.
 Gotto won re-election.